Measurements of quasar proximity zones with the Ly$\alpha$ forest of DESI Y1 quasars: Interpretation

-In particular, a significant contribution from finite quasar lifetimes would likely induce an asymmetric signal due to light-travel time effects, especially if the lifetime were shorter than the transverse light-crossing time.
-The observed symmetry thus implies that, if the ionizing radiation is effectively isotropic, the quasar lifetime must be sufficiently long for the radiation to reach both sides of the foreground quasar, yielding an apparent near–far symmetry.
 On the other hand, strongly anisotropic emission would reduce such lifetime constraints, since regions outside the cones may never be illuminated.
-Observationally, \citet{2008MNRAS.391.1457K} found no clear evidence for the transverse proximity effect in over 100 quasar pairs, and even reported enhanced absorption behind the foreground quasars, which they argued could be explained if quasar episodic lifetimes are shorter than $\sim 1$ Myr.
 Moreover, if the ionizing radiation is emitted through bi-polar cones, the lack of near–far asymmetry could indicate that the orientation of the emission axes is randomly distributed and sufficiently averaged out in the stacking.
 This interpretation aligns with the earlier result that the transverse subsamples exhibit only marginal differences in the overdensity profiles, supporting the idea that quasar emission is either narrowly beamed or appears isotropic due to random orientations of the emission axes.

 Another possibility is that the slightly enhanced overdensity seen in the innermost transverse subsample at $r_{\rm 3D} \sim 1{\rm -}5\hinvmpc$ may arise from redshift-space distortions (RSD), particularly the Fingers-of-God (FoG) effect.
 Although FoG primarily affects the line-of-sight direction, the innermost $r_\perp$ bin corresponds to scales comparable to typical halo sizes, where RSD can have a stronger influence.
 At fixed $r_{\rm 3D}$, sightlines with smaller transverse separations are more susceptible to line-of-sight velocity dispersion, which could artificially boost the inferred gas overdensity in these regions.
 This effect may offer an alternative explanation that is consistent with the modest excess seen only in the innermost bin and not accompanied by any significant near–far asymmetry.